 The purpose of an action language is to provide ways of describing how an environment evolves given a set of external actions.
 A specific environment that can be modified through external actions is called an action domain.
 To any action domain we associate a pair of sets of atoms \mathcal{F} and \mathcal{A} .
-We call the elements of \mathcal{F} fluent atoms or simply fluents, and the elements of \mathcal{A} action atoms or simply actions.
-Basically, the fluents are the observable in the environment and the actions are, clearly, the external actions.
+We call the elements of \mathcal{F} fluent atoms or simply fluents and the elements of \mathcal{A} action atoms or simply actions.
+Basically the fluents are the observable in the environment and the actions are, clearly, the external actions.
 A fluent literal (resp. action literal) is an element of \mathcal{F}{Lit} (resp. an element of \mathcal{A}{Lit}).
-In the following, we will use the letter Q to denote a fluent atom, the letter F to denote a fluent literal, and the letter A to denote an action atom.
+In the following, Q will be in general a fluent atom, F a fluent literal and A an action atom.
 A state of the world (or simply a state) is any interpretation over \mathcal{F} .
-We say a fluent literal F is true at a given state siff F belongs to s.
+We say a fluent literal F is true at a given state S iff F belongs to S.

-Each action language provides ways to describe action domains through sets of expression called action programs.
-Usually, the semantics of an action program is defined in terms of a transition system, i.e. a function whose argument is any pair (s, K), where s is a state of the world and K is a subset of A, and whose value is any set of states of the world.
-Intuitively, given the current state of the world, a transition system specifies which are the possible resulting states after simultaneously performing all actions in K.
+Each action language provides ways of describing action domains through sets of expression called an action programs.
+Usually, the semantics of an action program is defined in terms of a transition system i.e. a function whose argument is any pair (s, K), where s is a state of the world and K is a subset of A, and whose value is any set of states of the world.
+Intuitively, given the current state of the world, a transition system specifies which are the possible resulting states after performing, simultaneously, all the actions in K.

 Two kinds of expressions that are common within action description languages are static and dynamic rules.
-The static rules basically describe the rules of the domain, while dynamic rules describe effects of actions.
-A dynamic rule has a set of preconditions, namely conditions that have to be satisfied in the present state in order to have a particular effect in the future state, and postconditions describing such an effect.
+The static rules basically describe the rule of the domain, while dynamic rules describe effects of actions.
+A dynamic rule has a set of preconditions, namely conditions that have to be satisfied in the present state in order to have a particular effect in the future state, and post-conditions describing such an effect.

-In the following we will consider three existing action languages, namely: A, B and C. The language A [13] is very simple.
-It only allows dynamic rules of the form where Cond is a conjunction of fluent literals.
-Such a rule intuitively means: performing the action A causes F to be true in the next state if Cond is true in the current state.
-The language \mathcal{B} [13] is an extension of \mathcal{A} which also considers static rules.
-In \mathcal{B} , static rules are expressions of the form where Body is a conjunction of fluent literals which, intuitively, means: if Body is true in the current state, then F is also true in the current state.
-A fundamental notion, in both A and B, is fluent inertia [13].
+In the following we will consider three existing action languages, namely: \mathcal{A} , \mathcal{B} and \mathcal{C} .
+The language \mathcal{A} [13] is very simple, allowing only dynamic rules of the form A causes F if Cond where Cond is a conjunction of fluent literals, such rule intuitively means: performing the action A causes L to be true in the next state if Cond is true in the current state.
+The language \mathcal{B} [13] is an extension of \mathcal{A} which also considers static rules, i.e. expression of the form F if Body where Body is a conjunction of fluent literals which, intuitively, means: if Body is true in the current state, then F is also true in the current state.
+A fundamental notion in both \mathcal{A} and \mathcal{B} is fluent inertia [13].
 A fluent F is inertial if its truth value is preserved from a state to another, unless it is changed by the (direct or indirect) effect of an action.
-For a detailed definition of the semantics of A and B see [13].
+For a detailed definition of the semantics of \mathcal{A} and \mathcal{B} see [13].